Giggly19890103/weblate/docs/admin/access.rst

     You can limit teams to languages or components, and assign them designated access roles (see :ref:`privileges`).

-.. _team-admins:

 Team administrators
 +++++++++++++++++++

 .. versionadded:: 4.15

-Each team can have team administrators, who can add and remove users within the team.
+Each team can have team administrator, who can add and remove users within the team.
 This is useful in case you want to build self-governed teams.

 .. _invite-user: